HGustavs/LenaSYS/README.md

 * In the first field you will need to provide the desired username to be used in the database.
 * A password for this user will be needed for identification when logging in to the database later.
 This will need to be filled in the next field.
 * Provide the name of the database you want to use.
 You can use an existing database here and choose later if you want to write over it.
 If you dont want to write over you will need to provide a unique name.
-* For hostname you will need to provide the name of the host the database is located on (standard is localhost).
+* For hostname you will need to provide the name of the host the database is located on (standard is localhost/127.0.0.1).

 ## 4. Database credentials for installer
 <img src="Shared/Documentation/Install/Install_2.png" width="512">